hornos/flock/README.md

 #### HA Scheduler
 Generate a munge key for the compute cluster and setup the scheduler services:

-TODO: slurmdb start order

     dd if=/dev/random bs=1 count=4096 > keys/munge.key
     flock play @@ww scheduler --extra-vars=\"master=ww-01 backup=ww-02\"

 Scheduler authentication relies on NTP and the Munge key, keep it in secret.
 The basic Slurm setup contains only the controller machines.
+Restart `slurmdbd` can fail.

 Login to the master node and check the queue: